philipithomas/www.philipithomas.com/_posts/2014-10-22-simple-mapreduce.md

 ## Conclusion

 The mechanics of the MapReduce algorithm are far more intricate, but the idea remains the same - analyzing large amounts of data by spreading out the calculations.
-From Google to Facebook to NASA, MapReduce is now the mainstream way to analyze information at the scale of the Internet.
+From Facebook to NASA, MapReduce is now the mainstream way to analyze information at the scale of the Internet.
 Interestingly, MapReduce tends to slow down after about 10 petabytes of data, so Google reported this year at their IO conference that [they have outgrown MapReduce](http://java.dzone.com/articles/google-io-dumping-mapreduce).